 This remake was about 30 minutes longer than the original, and it for sure had one additional song if not one or two more (haven't seen the original in some time).
 It also took out some parts of the climax which was very disappointing, but other than that there weren't many changes.

 The musical numbers as a whole were good, but some of them could have used some work.
 Guy Ritchie was always an odd choice for a musical.
 There are some great numbers when other stuff is happening.
 When there are multiple dancers and props they were fine, but in those solo and more personal songs, he kinda missed the mark.
 They weren't terrible or even bad, but the camera just follows the singer around pretty lifelessly.
 In a film full of life it just stuck out.

 I did have a few problems with the film.
 I really did not like Jafar.
-His character just did not work for me what so ever.
+His character just did not work for me whatsoever.
 I really liked him in the original, but here he was definitely the worst part of the film.
 I also didn't necessarily like the third act.
 It felt a little sloppy and rushed.
 They also threw a song in there.
 I actually like the song, but it felt so out of place.
 Plus they left out some parts from the original.
-My last problem was a little more personal, but I would have liked if they would would have touched up more on the characters.
-With the additional time I would have liked to see these characters flushed out, or explored a little more.
+My last problem was a little more personal, but I would have liked it if they had touched up the characters more.
+With the additional time I would have liked to see these characters fleshed out, or explored a little more.

-It really didn't hinder the film much, but with so much additional time to the film I would have liked them to explore something they hadn't in the original.
+It really didn't harm the film much, but with so much additional time I would have liked them to explore something they hadn't in the original.

 Overall I was very surprised and ultimately impressed with the film.
 It's not perfect and I'm sure there's some people who will hate it, but I really did have a good time.
 It's a funny lighthearted remake that I really enjoyed.